Integrating Microsoft Copilot Agents with Office Add-Ins: What Developers Need to Know

 List every capability your add-in provides.
 For each capability, classify it:

-- Copilot-primary: Simple, well-defined tasks that are natural to express in language.
-Examples: “Look up this client’s contract terms,” “Insert a compliance disclaimer.”
+Copilot-primary: Simple, well-defined tasks that are natural to express in language.
+Examples: “Look up this client’s contract terms,” “Insert a compliance disclaimer,” “Summarize email threads in Outlook.”
 These should be implemented as Copilot skills and may not need task pane equivalents.

 Step 2: Shared Business Logic